joharcassa/covid-cusco/README.md

 # covid-cusco
- This work is commited to clean and analyze the universe of COVID-19 in Cursco's region
+ This work is commited to clean and analyze the universe of COVID-19 in Cusco's region